Dealership Websites Will Be Obsolete by 2020

 "I’ll get my designers to create a functioning demo of your website so you can see with your own eyes how much better the user experience is," Savy said.

 In other words, no charge, no hard-sell, just a front seat view of the transformation.
-Above all, Savy wants owners and general managers to see how their dealership website looks and functions on 321's mobile-first platform and be blown away.
+Above all, Savy wants owners and general managers to see how their dealership website looks and functions on 321's mind blowing mobile-first platform.
 Then they can make their decision.

 In addition, Savy will offer a Google analytics review of current dealership sites that points out necessary key metrics.
 Metrics are often overlooked by less sophisticated technology providers.
 The review includes a realistic projection of the dramatic improvements dealerships can expect.